PCN News

 Certification Technical Committee volunteer call out

-The BINDT Certification Services Department and the Technical and Industrial Department are looking for industry representatives to join the Certification Technical Committee (CTC) and/or method-specific working groups to develop/update PCN certification schemes.
+The BINDT Certification Services Department and the Technical and Industrial Department are looking for industry representatives to join the Certification Technical Committee (CTC) and/or method-specific Working Groups to develop/update PCN certification schemes.

 The CTC, which is a sub-committee of the PCN Certification Management Committee, is concerned with technical matters relating to the certification of personnel engaged in testing, inspection or engineering asset management covering all current and new methods.